stateset/stateset-network/README.md

 Stateset is a distributed b2b sales and finance network for commerce.

+Stateset is a global network of nodes for enterprise-grade, real-time transactions and asset workflows.
+It is a platform for developing the next-generation of enterprise software where state and processes can be shared and uniform across multiple trusted entities leading to operational efficiency, speed and better customer experiences.
+What does the Business-to-Business enterprise space look like when there is a real-time network for shared processes, state and transfer of value. globally reachable like a next gen Bloomberg but not just for trades and messaging but for any front-office, middle-office or back-office application.
+The future state is that there is much more secure, automated and deterministic business process based; assets and value flow freely across the business network and are interoperable with other sector specific business networks.

 ```
 	   8 Node Network Graph | 28 Edges | 1 Notary
 -------------------------------------------------------------------